jtextor/immunet/README.md

 ### ImmuNet training

-To run the training, please download [the sample of the data](TODO) and place it in the folder with the source code.
+To run the training, please download the sample of the data (will be uploaded to zenodo) and place it in the folder with the source code.
 Then, run:
  ```
 python train.py
 ```